vpisarev/ficus/doc/ficustut.md

 Ficus program consists of one or more source files that all have `.fx` extension.
 Those files are called modules.
 Modules may import other modules and/or be imported by some other modules.
 See the section [Modules](#modules) for details.
 Each Ficus module is utf8-encoded text file that contains a sequence of (possibly recursively nested) declarations, directives and expressions.
 Where it does not create a confusion, let's call them all expressions for the sake of brivity.
 The subsequent expressions are separated by `;` or by a newline (LF/CR/CRLF).
 Some expressions can span over multiple lines.
 In most cases Ficus can automatically separate one expression from another, but in some cases explicit `;` or parentheses `()` may be needed.

 At the lower level each expression is a sequence of tokens.
-Tokens include operators, identifiers, keywords, literals etc. Indentation and extra spaces mostly do not matter to the compiler, use the spaces at your taste.
+Tokens include operators, identifiers, keywords, literals etc. Indentation and extra spaces mostly do not matter to the compiler; use the spaces at your taste.
 For example, here is the example of possibly poorly formatted but still valid code:

   ```
   if a>b {
      a
-  } else {println("b is the winner"); b}
+  }else {println("b is the winner"); b}
   ```

-here, no space is needed between `a` and `>`, `>` and `b`, even though you can put some.
-But a space (or a few) is needed to separate `if` from `a`.
+here, no space is needed between `a` and `>`, `>` and `b`, `}` and `else`, even though you can put some.
+But a space (or a few) is needed to separate `a` from `if`.
 Also, `;` is needed to separate `println(...)` from `b`, since they are two subsequent expressions in the same code block on the same line.

 A *space* in Ficus is the space symbol itself (`' '`, ASCII `0x20`), tabulation (ASCII `0x9`), a newline (LF/CR/CRLF), a comment, or an arbitrary combination of them.